-The Business Services Division (BSD) was created to build a strong partnership between business and the public workforce system.
-The BSD will use a combination of proven and innovative strategies to provide greater solutions, tools, and services to the business community of New Mexico.
+The Employment Services Division was created to build a strong partnership between business and the public workforce system.
+The Employment Services Division will use a combination of proven and innovative strategies to provide greater solutions, tools, and services to the business community of New Mexico.
 Working with Local Workforce Boards and their Business Service Units, the department helps disseminate agency policy and employee business-driven best practices.
 These activities include bi-annual workforce forms and a statewide conference.
 Additionally the division provides on-going technical assistance.

 - Trade Adjustment Assistance (TAA) is federally funded and was created to assist workers who are dislocated due to foreign imports or the transfer of production to Mexico or Canada.
 The program offers retaining, and reimbursement for job search and relocation expenses.
 It also provides monetary benefits, referred to as TRA, for those who enroll in TAA approved training.